SAP-samples/teched2022-IN261/exercises/ex5/README.md

 After completing these steps you will have created a queue of the same name on your second broker.

+1. Click on Cluster Manager on the left

+2. In the All Services screen click on the TechEd Las Vegas Tile (US West)

+3. Click in Manage

+4. Under Broker Manager Quick Setting click the Queues tile.
+A new window opens up.

+5. Click the +Queue button on the top right

+6. In the pop up enter the queue name: IN261-aemconnect** (replace ** with your number)

+HINT: ensure this is exactly the same name you have used in the other broker

+7. Click Create

+8. On the next screen click Apply

+9. Check whether you can see your queue in the list

 ## Exercise 5.2 Consume and explore events in Queue Consumer